occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 can fail or be rejected, where-as events cannot.
 A typical example of a command would be a data structure whose name is defined as an imperative verb, for example `PlaceOrder`.
 The resulting event, if the command is processed successfully, could then be `OrderPlaced`.
 However, in Occurrent, as explained in more detail in the [Command Philosophy](#command-philosophy) section below, you may start off by not using explicit data structures for commands unless you want to.
-In Occurrent, you can instead use pure functions to represent commands.
+In Occurrent, you can instead use pure functions to represent commands and command handling.
 Combine this with function composition and you have a powerful way to invoke the domain model (refer to the [application service](#application-service) for examples).

 ### Command Philosophy